mikehaertl/php-pdftk/README.md

 *php-pdftk* brings the full power of `pdftk` to PHP - and more.

- * Fill forms, either from a FDF file or from a data array (UTF-8 safe for unflattened forms, requires pdftk 2.x !)
+ * Fill forms, either from a XFDF/FDF file or from a data array (UTF-8 safe for unflattened forms, requires pdftk 2.x !)
- * Create FDF files from PHP arrays (UTF-8 safe!)
+ * Create XFDF or FDF files from PHP arrays (UTF-8 safe!)
  * Create FDF files from filled PDF forms
  * Combine pages from several PDF files into a new PDF file
  * Split a PDF into one file per page